 This advanced engineering elective course introduces students to contemporary classical orchestras, as well as to nontraditional orchestras, such as period instrument, film scoring, or other large acoustic ensembles.
 The course explores recording techniques from historical (e.g. mono Koussevitzky recordings) through stereo and surround recording techniques.
 Through hands-on experience on the scoring stage, students will learn about the set up, recording, and mix of large ensembles.

-This course explores the functional operation of Digidesign's DAW controller, the D-Control ES (ICON), used in multitrack mixdown of digital master recordings.
-The emphasis is on basic and intermediate operation of the hardware, with consideration given to critical listening and the aesthetics of mixing.
-Topics covered include overview and detailed instruction in operation of the surface, common DAW procedures and protocol, data management, signal flow, editing, and digital signal processing (plug-ins) in Pro Tools.
+This course explores the functional operation of large- and small-format DAW controllers, including Avid's S5 digital console, used in multitrack mixdown of digital master recordings.
+The emphasis is on configuration and operation of the hardware, with consideration given to critical listening and the aesthetics of mixing.
+Topics covered include common DAW procedures and protocol, data management, signal flow, editing, and digital signal processing (plug-ins).
 Projects consist of mixing prerecorded multitrack files.

 This upper-level elective focuses on the technical, artistic, operational and business aspects of working in today's world as a freelance producer/engineer.
 The objective of this course is to foster a versatile, entrepreneurial approach to the diverse—and increasingly nontraditional—production opportunities that dominate today's business and cultural climate.
 The successful modern freelancer combines and transcends discrete industry roles with adaptation, improvisation, and creative problem solving in art and business.
 Students will refine and supplement skills learned in their previous courses, synthesizing a comprehensive, fluid skill set to service projects with a broad range of parameters, resources and goals.
 A series of hypothetical and practical scenarios will present students with widely varied objectives and parameters: client types, abilities and expectations; musical material, time and dollar budgets, and recording settings.
 The course will focus on in-class discussion and review of these projects, most of which will take place in-class, with both instructor(s) and students in the role of freelancers.
 Online materials will both assist in presenting information and act as an ongoing asset for the students after graduating.
 There will also be in-class discussions and online presentations from current professionals (including MTEC alumni) and a business tutorial, both in-class and on-line, focused on starting and operating a business.